Shop by Species

 Did You Know:

-According to Wikipedia, the wood that this particular tree produces is believed to be the blackest of all timber-producing Diospyros species, and the heartwood from this tree has been used since ancient Egyptian times!
+According to Wikipedia, the wood that this particular tree produces is believed to be the blackest of all timber-producing Diospyros species, and there is evidence that heartwood from this tree has been used in civilizations going back to the ancient Egyptians!

 • Pages: